ARIZONA STATE MUSEUM

-Experience the enduring cultures of Arizona, the American Southwest, and northern Mexico through dynamic exhibits, engaging programs and an educational museum store.
-This is the oldest and largest anthropology museum in the region, established in 1893.
-It is an affiliate of the Smithsonian Institution and home to the world’s largest collections of Southwest American Indian pottery and Southwest American Indian basketry.
-Open Monday-Saturday, 10a.m.-5p.m.
-Closed Sundays and federal and state holidays.
-Admission: Adults $5.
+Experience the ancient and enduring Native cultures of the region through content-rich exhibits, dynamic docent tours, engaging programs, exciting travel tours, hands-on workshops, a research library and archives, and an educational museum store.
+Established in 1893, ASM is the oldest and largest anthropology museum in the region, an affiliate of the Smithsonian Institution, and home of the world’s largest and most comprehensive collections of Southwest Indian pottery and American Indian basketry.

 The UA campus is the oldest continually maintained green space in Arizona.
 This unique collection of trees, shrubs and plants offers specimens from arid and semi-arid climates around the world.
 More than 50 campus trees are the only existing samples of their kind in Arizona and several are unique in the Southwest.

 Just north of Tucson on Oracle Road/Highway 77, explore a “world under glass.”
 Biosphere 2 contains a living rainforest, ocean and four other biomes in a 3.14-acre laboratory.
 Tours take you inside this engineering marvel where construction and experiments on the Landscape Earth Observatory have begun.
 Experience one of Time Life Books 50 must-see “Wonders of the World.”

 Admission: Adults $20; Seniors, AAA, Military $18; Children $13; UA CatCard $10

 A collection of over 60,000 artifacts from pharmacies in Arizona.